mandykoh/iambic/README.md

 # Welcome!

 Iambic is a parser library for .NET that is small, fast, and easy to embed while still having sophisticated features like automatic error recovery.
+This makes it suitable for implementing things like syntax highlighting editors (even with runtime-configurable grammars) and composable grammars as well as traditional things such as compilers and data format parsers.

+Iambic is released under a Simplified BSD License.

 For more information, please see the [wiki](http://wiki.github.com/naucera/iambic/).